Matt Gerlach, head coach

 Gerlach has extensive experience both as a player and coach from youth leagues through collegiate programs.
 As a player, he was a four-year starter at NAIA competitor Huntington (Ind.)
 University, as well as team captain during his senior year.
 After his time as a player, he joined the coaching staff at Huntington.
 After three years on the staff, Gerlach moved his family to Florida for a full-time church-outreach job.
 He continued working as a coach as his passion led him to coach at a local high school.
 There he was able to take the Rutherford High School women’s program from a winless squad to the district finals.

-Gerlach earned a bachelor of science in recreation and sports ministry from Huntington University, and finished his master of science in recreation and sports sciences from Ohio University (Athens).
-He also has a diploma from the National Soccer Coaches Association of America (Kansas City, Kan.).
+Gerlach earned a bachelor of science in recreation and sports ministry from Huntington University, and finished his Master of Science in Recreation and Sports Sciences from Ohio University (Athens).
+He also has a National Diploma from the United Soccer Coaches (Kansas City, Kan.).

 Jeff Giroux, assistant coach